 Outdoor fabrics for patio furniture undergo chemical treatments to increase moisture and stain resistance.
-While these fabrics are hardy, that doesn’t mean you should leave them outside.
+The level of durability varies greatly from manufacture to manufacture so be sure to do your research.
+While these fabrics are weather-resistant, that doesn't mean you should leave them outside without protection.

-One rain storm can ruin cushions, making the padding clumpy and adding grime.
-Worse yet, if the water seeps down into the cushion padding, mold can start to grow.
+One heavy rainstorm can ruin most low-quality cushions, making the padding clumpy and adding grime.
+Worse yet, mold can start to grow if the water seeps down into the cushion padding.

 If there is a chance of rain, you have a few options: bring your cushions and pillows inside, cover your patio furniture, or place your cushions and pillows in a cushion storage bag.

-Outdoor fabrics are extremely durable but that doesn’t mean you can wash them any way you like.
-Before using a new solution on your cushions, test it in a small, unnoticeable section.
+Outdoor fabrics are extremely durable, but that doesn't mean you can wash them any way you like.
+Test it in a small, unnoticeable section before using a new solution on your cushions.

 Spot-clean your cushions using a solution of ¼ cup mild detergent in a gallon of water.
 Do not machine wash or dry your pillows and cushions unless the manufacturer lists otherwise.
 Be sure pillows and cushions are completely dry before storage to avoid mold and mildew.